-(AP) - Foreign governments and agencies have announced a major relief effort to help victims of the Philippine typhoon.
-Here are some of the pledges they have made:
+(AP) - The U.S. and other governments and agencies are mounting a major relief effort to help victims of the Philippine typhoon.

-The United Nations World Food Program said it has allocated $2 million for the disaster response and officials joined an assessment mission to survey damage in Leyte and Samar provinces.
+The United Nations World Food Programme said it has allocated $2 million for the disaster response and officials joined an assessment mission to survey damage in Leyte and Samar provinces.

 WFP said it will send more than 40 tons of high energy biscuits and work with the Filipino government to help with logistics and emergency communications systems.
 It asks for donations at http://www.wfpusa.orgor by texting the word AID to 27722 to instantly donate $10.

 UNICEF said its staff in the Philippines is being repositioned to help in relief efforts and 66 tons of emergency supplies are being sent from Copenhagen.
 An airlift set to arrive on Tuesday will include water purification systems, storage equipment and sanitation supplies.
-UNICEF is appealing for $34 million to aid the four million children who survived the typhoon.
 Donations can be made to UNICEF at unicef.org/support.

 The American Red Cross said it has deployed two people to assist with assessments in the Philippines and activated its family tracing services.
-It asked those who want to support relief efforts to mail a check to their local Red Cross chapter, with "Philippines Typhoons and Flood" in the memo line.
+It asked those who want to support relief efforts to mail a check to their local American Red Cross chapter, with "Philippines Typhoons and Flood" in the memo line.
 Go to redcross.org for local chapter information or redcross.org.ph to donate directly to the Philippine Red Cross.

 World Vision said it is putting together resources to assist 1.2 million people, including food, hygiene kits, emergency shelter and protection.
 It asked for one-time donations to be made at worldvision.org.